dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-I'm pretty sure that in the future these operating systems will be supported by Docker natively, because Docker has been built in a way that it supports switching between different execution drivers.
+I'm pretty sure that in the future these operating systems will be supported by Docker natively, because Docker has been built in a way that it supports switching between different execution environments.

 Basically you can write an execution driver for Docker Engine for your operating system if it has some kind of containerization primitives in place